Auratoon/alx-zero_day/0x03-git/README.md

-In this project, I learned the basics of Git
+In this project, I learned the basics and functionalities of Git and Github